 In 2007 the Management Board adopted a set of regulations incorporating the best practice provisions as laid down in the Dutch Corporate Governance Code:

-Dietsmann has considerable competence in the Operation & Maintenance of oil & gas, conventional and nuclear power generation, and mining facilities.
+Dietsmann has considerable competence in the Operation & Maintenance of oil & gas, conventional and nuclear power generation.

 All the Company’s Managers have extensive experience and expertise in all segments of Dietsmann’s activities.
 The management team comprises highly educated and experienced professionals of various nationalities.
 There is excellent interaction between the many different nationalities and cultures at all staff levels.
 This is due to a strong company culture that fosters the values of mutual respect and teamwork.
 As a result, management is able to communicate and successfully implement the Group strategies of focusing on core activities, core clients and core countries.